KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `Magic Mirror` in file `MMM-JNV.js`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
+7. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-JokeAPI by Kreshnik](https://github.com/Kreshnik/MMM-JokeAPI)